emoacht/Monitorian/README.md

 ### Log

-The logs will be useful when looking into an issue.
+The logs will be useful source of information when looking into an issue.

  - __exception.log__ - Information on exceptions when an unexpected problem happened.

  - __probe.log__ - Information on capabilities of each monitor obtained from various APIs and used to find accessible monitors.
-To get this log, click the app title in menu window 3 times and then tap the button appeared beneath.
+To get this log, click the app title in menu window 3 times and then tap `Probe into monitors`.

+ - __operation.log__ - Information on operations including to scan monitors and reflect their states.
+To get this log, do the same above and then check `Make operation log`.
+After that, the log can be copied by `Copy operation log`.

 ### Setup